Our Projects

 Understanding Independence

-Understanding Independence is an oral history project which aims to understand the experiences and processes that led to Armenia’s independence from the Soviet Union.
-Interviews from political leaders, intellectuals, students, teachers, and others who lived through the tumultuous period of 1988 to 1996 make up this growing collection, is an invaluable addition to studies in post-Soviet history, democratization, and other contemporary transition topics.
+An oral history project which aims to understand the experiences and processes that led to Armenia’s independence from the Soviet Union.
+Interviews from political leaders, intellectuals, students, teachers, and others who lived through the tumultuous period of 1988 to 1996 make up this collection.

 Project